Self-employed People Get Audited More

 This makes it very easy for comingling of funds and using those funds for personal gain.
 And, because so many sole proprietorships are cash-based and don't require large office accommodations, it's very easy for the proprietors to fail to report cash income and take liberties with household expenses as business deductions.

-Even so, the chances of getting audited because you attached a Schedule C to your tax return are incredibly low – about 3 percent [source: Nitti].
+Even so, the chances of getting audited because you attached a Schedule C to your tax return are low.
+Even filers with incomes $200,000 and $1 million only had a 1.4 percent audit rate [source: Taylor].